 Lawyers have no exclusive right to appear before nonadjudicative bodies, as they do before a court.
 The requirements of this Rule therefore may subject lawyers to regulations inapplicable to advocates who are not lawyers.
 However, legislatures and administrative agencies have a right to expect lawyers to deal with them as they deal with courts.

-This Rule only applies when a lawyer represents a client in connection with an official hearing or meeting of a governmental agency or a legislative body to which the lawyer or the lawyer’s client is presenting evidence or argument.
+only applies when a lawyer represents a client in connection with an official hearing or meeting of a governmental agency or a legislative body to which the lawyer or the lawyers client is presenting evidence or argument.
 It does not apply to representation of a client in a negotiation or other bilateral transaction with a governmental agency

 or in connection with an application for a license or other privilege or the clients compliance with generally applicable reporting requirements, such as the filing of income-tax returns.
 Nor does it apply to the representation of a client in connection with an investigation or examination of the clients affairs conducted by government investigators or examiners.
 Representation in such

 matters is governed by Rules 4.1 through 4.4.